Outbrain: History

 Outbrain first marketed its content discovery platform in 2006.

 It was founded by Yaron Galai and Ori Lahav, who were both officers in the Israeli Navy.
 Galai sold his company Quigo to AOL in 2007 for $363 million.
 Lahav worked at Shopping.com, acquired by eBay in 2005.

-The company is headquartered in New York with 13 global offices in London, San Francisco, Chicago, Washington, D.C., Cologne, Paris, Munich, Milan, Madrid, Tokyo, São Paulo, Netanya, Singapore, and Sydney.
+The company is headquartered in New York with global offices in London, San Francisco, Chicago, Washington, D.C., Cologne, Gurugram, Paris, Ljubljana, Munich, Milan, Madrid, Tokyo, São Paulo, Netanya, Singapore, and Sydney.

 Outbrain went public in July 2021.
 The company offered 8 million shares in the IPO, bringing in $160 million.

 Mergers and acquisitions

-Outbrain has acquired six companies—related content recommendation platform, Surphace (February 2011), content curation platform, Scribit (December 2012), and predictive analytics company, Visual Revenue (March 2013).
+Outbrain has acquired 6 companies—related content recommendation platform, Surphace (February 2011), content curation platform, Scribit (December 2012), and predictive analytics company, Visual Revenue (March 2013).
 In early 2016, Outbrain acquired technology company Revee.
 In July 2017, Outbrain acquired Zemanta.
 In February 2019, Outbrain acquired Ligatus.

 In October 2019, Outbrain announced its intention to merge with Taboola under the Taboola brand.
 In September 2020, Taboola and Outbrain ceased merger discussions.

+In August 2024, Outbrain and Teads announced plans to merge in "an approximately $1 billion transaction".

+In February 2025, Outrain announced the closing of its acquisition of Teads, following receipt of all necessary regulatory approvals.
+Following Outbrain’s acquisition of Teads in February 2025, they announced in June that the combined company has completed its corporate renaming from “Outbrain Inc.” to “Teads Holding Co.”